Georgia Supplemental Security Income Attorneys

 Founded in 1977, our firm has decades of experience helping individuals and families throughout Georgia obtain disability benefits.
 We know the system inside and out, and we have what it takes to effectively protect your rights as you seek the fair SSI benefits you are owed.

 We are here to answer your questions and address all of your concerns.
 We know that this is a stressful time in your life, which is why we do everything we can to make the legal process easier for you.
 Our team will respond quickly to your calls, emails, and texts.
-We prioritize client communication and service, and you can always count on our SSI attorneys to be there for you when you need them most.
+We prioritize client communication and service, and you can count on our SSI attorneys to be there for you when you need them most.

 We are prepared to assist you with every aspect of your claim.
 Whether you need help determining if you are eligible for SSI benefits, are concerned about the application process, or have had your claim denied and wish to file an appeal, reach out to Affleck & Gordon today to learn how we can help.

-Contact us online or call (404) 990-3945 to schedule a free consultation today.
+Contact us online or call (404) 990-3945 to schedule a free consultation with our SSI lawyer in Georgia today.

 -